Appearance

 Sprint Tools

-Four tools for sprint management: create, update, complete, and delete.
+Five tools for sprint management: list, create, update, complete, and delete.

 Sprint Lifecycle